heronsystems/adeptRL/README.md

 ![banner](images/banner.png)

-adept is a reinforcement learning framework designed to accelerate research by providing:
+adept is a reinforcement learning framework designed to accelerate research by abstracting away engineering challenges associated with deep reinforcement learning. adept provides:
+* multi-GPU training
 * a modular interface for using custom networks, agents, and environments
 * baseline reinforcement learning models and algorithms for PyTorch
-* multi-GPU support
-* access to various environments
 * built-in tensorboard logging, model saving, reloading, evaluation, and rendering
 * proven hyperparameter defaults